LynneMcGrail/take-a-hike/README.md

 * None of the images used have been pushed past the pixel limit in order to prevent image distortion

 ## Typography
-* The fonts used on my site are [Assistant](https://fonts.google.com/specimen/Assistant?query=assistant) and a backup of [Sans Serif](https://fonts.google.com/knowledge/glossary/sans_serif), which were imported from Google Fonts.
-In order to move away from the basic fonts available, I have used Google Fonts to find a text that best suits the feel of the website.
-I felt the two fonts chosen, were complimentary of each other.
+* In order to move away from basic fonts available, I have used [Google Fonts](https://fonts.google.com/) on my site to find a font that best suits the feel of my website.
+The fonts I chose are [Assistant](https://fonts.google.com/specimen/Assistant?query=assistant) and a backup of [Sans Serif](https://fonts.google.com/knowledge/glossary/sans_serif), which were imported into my code, from [Google Fonts](https://fonts.google.com/).

 ## Design Choices

 Icons
 #
-I used some icons for my website from the Font Awesome library.
-These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a hamburger for navigational links on smaller devices.
-All icons used will be styled and in keeping with the appearance of the website.
+I chose the icons for my website from the [Font Awesome library](https://fontawesome.com/icons).
+These icons will only be used where there is no explanation needed to their meaning, social media links, contact links and a hamburger for navigational links on smaller devices.
+All icons used will be styled in keeping with the appearance of the website.

 Colours
 #